keix/nyxx/README.md

 - Exportable to WASM for web integration

 ## License
-MIT License.
-See LICENSE file for details.
+This project is licensed under the MIT License.
+Copyright (c) 2024 Kei Sawamura a.k.a. keix